norvig/paip-lisp/docs/chapter13.md

 The function `get-method` finds the method that implements a message for a given object.
 The function send gets the method and applies it to a list of arguments.
-The name send cornes from the Flavors object-oriented system, which is discussed in the history section ([page 456](#p456)).
+The name send comes from the Flavors object-oriented system, which is discussed in the history section ([page 456](#p456)).

 `(defun get-method (object message)`